 News and reviews of queer women in music.

 Earlier this year, there were reports that L Word actress Daniela Sea had joined up with legendary post-punk guitarist/singer Blake Schwarzenbach for his new project, The Thorns of Life.
 The trio are supposed to be hitting the studio, recording music that will likely become a a full-length album to be released sometime this year.
 They are working with producer J. Robbins, who has worked with Ponytail, The Dismemberment Plan and Schwarzenbach’s former band, Jets to Brazil.

 The Thorns of Life

-but some critics are speculating that J. Robbins will end up playing the bass
+However, it still isn’t clear whether Daniela will be the bassist playing on the album.
+The band is keeping tight-lipped about details, but some critics are speculating that J. Robbins will end up playing the bass himself.

 Also in the studio right now are The Shondes, The Gossip, Panda and Angel, and Tegan and Sara, who are working on preproduction in Vancouver with producer Chris Walla (Walla produced 2007’s The Con).